emmekeaarts/mHMMbayes/README.md

 ## Installation

+You can install the stable mHMMbayes package version directly from CRAN.
-You can install mHMMbayes that incorporates the possibility of modelling data with continuous observations from github with:
+Alternatively, you can install the GitHub version that includes the most recent package developments with:

 ``` r
 # install.packages("devtools")